jeorgen/chromanode-regtest-backend/README.md

 and must appear as "chromanode" inside the directory where this README file is.
 Currently it does not get installed as a git submodule so this must be done manually.

+enter the directory and type:

+    git checkout develop
 The chromanode repository https://github.com/jeorgen/chromanode-regtest-test is identical to the original right now, except user names and passwords.

 SETTINGS FOR POSTGRESQL WITH CHROMANODE